Classic & Sports Car

 The magazine recognises "clubs and individuals who do most to inspire their fellow enthusiasts" by means of the annual Classic & Sports Car Club Awards.

-As well as being well established in its United Kingdom home, the magazine has wide news stand distribution in the United States, from where a number of the cars featured come.
+As well as being well established in its UK home, the magazine has wide news stand distribution in the US, from where a number of the cars featured come.
 Many US classic car dealers join those from Britain and Europe in advertising in the magazine.
-Since April 2008 Classic & Sports Car has also been available in France published by Fink-Presse France.
+Since April 2008, Classic & Sports Car has been available in France, published by Fink-Presse France.